CatherineP37/project_5/README.md

 Epic - Navigation

-- As a site user I want to view a list of products so that I can choose a product.
+- As a site user I want to view the products so that I can choose a product.

 - As a site user I want to view product details easily so that I can know enough information to make a choice.